hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/hardhat.md

 * ABI: `hardhat/artifacts/contracts/trogdor.sol/Trogdor.json`
 * Bytecode + other compiler outputs: `hardhat/artifacts/build-info/${SOME_HASH}.json`

-You do no need to do anything with these, just good to know what is happening behind the scenes.
+You do not need to do anything with these, just good to know what is happening behind the scenes.

 ## HAPIs and EVM transactions